 4. Improved Safety and Risk Management

-security plays a crucial role in facility management.
-Digital systems enable comprehensive monitoring and early detection of potential hazards, which minimizes risk of incidents.
+Security plays a crucial role in facility management.
+Digital systems enable comprehensive monitoring and early detection of potential hazards, which minimizes the risk of incidents.

 Application Examples for Modern Technologies in Facility Management

-The digital transformation has Facility Management revolutionized and offers innovative solutions that not only simplify everyday life in building management but also make it more efficient.
+Digital transformation has revolutionized the Facility Management is being revolutionized and offers innovative solutions that not only simplify everyday building management but also make it more efficient.
 Here are some of the groundbreaking technologies currently in use:

 1. IoT-supported Building Automation

-The Internet of Things (IoT) enables facilities to be monitored via connected sensors and controlled.
+The Internet of Things (IoT) allows facilities to be monitored and controlled via connected sensors.
 These sensors can be installed in Office complexes, Warehouses and even Utility facilities to automatically regulate everything from temperature to lighting control.
 This not only saves energy but also improves the work experience.

 2. Use of Augmented Reality (AR) for Maintenance Work